 remains my absolute favorite upper on the market.
 I wish every shoe had the same design.
 It’s a seamless upper that is flexible, durable, and breathable.
 It may fit tight around your foot, but it’s not restrictive.
 It fits tight around your foot the same way a sock fits tight around your foot.
 A sock still allows your foot to naturally move and bend while providing extra comfort, support, and cushioning for your foot.
 Well, that’s what the Flyknit upper does as well.

 The Dynamic Flywire lacing system allows you to tighten things up a bit, but the chance is you’ll be satisfied with the fit once you put them on.
 My only complaint is that the Nike logo is still a screen print and isn’t sewn right into the upper.
-I’m not sure if Nike will ever make they change, but if they do, they’ll have a flawless upper on their hands.
+I’m not sure if Nike will ever make this change, but if they do, they’ll have a flawless upper on their hands.
 Until then, it’s still perfect.